zoumson/Multi-ClientServer/README.md

-## Multi-Client single server TCP/IP communication in cpp using multi-threading
+## Multi-Client single server using multi-threading
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request